amybru/byioboba/README.md

 ### Styling
 The design of this website follows a very minimalistic approach, only displaying valuable content to the user.
 BYOBoba uses very bright and clean colors.
 Inspiration was found from this photo on Unsplash of a teacup.
-Colors were pulled from this photo to give a colorpalate used throughout the site.
+Colors were pulled from this photo to give a color palate used throughout the site.
 As teas are usually greens, yellows, and creams, this photo seemed very appropriate.
 Inspiration was taken from a local tea shop called Utepia.
 I chose to use the font Ubuntu from Google Fonts as it is a very clean and easy to read font.
 The Siracha font was also used to add some interest to the headers and forms.
 ![Color Scheme](/wireframes/colors.jpg "colors")

 ### Wireframes
 I drew my wireframes for this website using Procreate on the iPad.
-I have made two wireframes for each page to show considration to a mobile-first responsive app.
+I have made two wireframes for each page to show consideration to a mobile-first responsive app.
 The links to the files are below:
 * [Home Page](/wireframes/wf_home.jpg "Home Page")
 * [Home Page- Mobile View](/wireframes/wf_mobile_home.jpg "Home Page Mobile")
 * [Drinks Page](/wireframes/wf_drinks.jpg "View all Drinks Page")